syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Bookmarks.md

 Dim document As New WordDocument("Bookmarks.docx", FormatType.Docx)

-'Create the bookmark navigator instance to access the bookmark
+'Creates the bookmark navigator instance to access the bookmark

 Dim bookmarkNavigator As New BookmarksNavigator(document)

-'Move to the virtual cursor before the end location of the bookmark "Northwind"
+'Moves the virtual cursor to the location before the end of the bookmark "Northwind"

 bookmarkNavigator.MoveToBookmark("Northwind", False, False)

-'Insert a new paragraph before the bookmark end
+'Inserts a new paragraph before the bookmark end

 Dim paragraph As IWParagraph = New WParagraph(document)